pts/pdfsizeopt/README.txt

 * spaces and tabs: This is easy to fix, just wrap the filename in double quotes ("), the usual way.
-* double quotes ("): This is also easy to fix.
+* double quotes ("): This can't happen, filenames on Windows are not allowed to contain double quotes.
+If you need to pass a non-filename argument with a double quote in it to pdfsizeopt, do this.
 Wrap the filename in double quotes ("), replace all double quotes (") with \", and replace a sequence backslashes (\) and an double quote (") immediately following them by duplicating the backslashes and replacing the double quote (") with \".